New CTA Rules for Reporting Companies

 Subscribe to Our Newsletter

 Companies that existed before January 1, 2024 will have one year to submit their first report.
-Companies incorporated on or after January 1, 2024 must submit their first report within thirty days after their incorporation.
+Companies incorporated on or after January 1, 2024 must submit their first report within ninety days after their incorporation.Ā

 In theory, FinCEN could validate this data in several ways.
 A reporting company’s BOI report is submitted by a senior official of the reporting company under penalty of perjury.
 So, in a significant sense, the official submitting the report is validating the accuracy of the data through the very act of submitting the report.